markabrahams/node-net-snmp/README.md

             console.error (error);
     });

-## session.inform (typeOrOid, [varbinds], callback)

-The `inform()` method sends a SNMP inform to a remote host.

-The `typeOrOid` parameter can be one of two types; one of the constants defined in the `snmp.TrapType` object (excluding the `snmp.TrapType.EnterpriseSpecific` constant), or an OID string.

-The first varbind to be placed in the request message will be for the `sysUptime.0` OID (`1.3.6.1.6.3.1.1.4.1.0`).
-The value for this varbind will be the value returned by the `process.uptime ()` function multiplied by 100.
-This will be followed by a second varbind for the `snmpTrapOID.0` OID (`1.3.6.1.6.3.1.1.4.1.0`).
-The value for this will depend on the `typeOrOid` parameter.
-If a constant is specified the trap OID for the constant will be used as supplied for the varbinds value, otherwise the OID string specified will be used as is for the value of the varbind.

-The optional `varbinds` parameter is an array of varbinds to include in the inform request, and defaults to the empty array `[]`.
+## session.walk (oid, [maxRepetitions], feedCallback, doneCallback)

+The `walk()` method fetches the value for all OIDs lexicographically following a specified OID in the MIB tree.

+For SNMP version 1 repeated `get()` calls are made until the end of the MIB tree is reached.
+For SNMP version 2c repeated `getBulk()` calls are made until the end of the MIB tree is reached.

+The `oid` parameter is an OID string.
+The optional `maxRepetitions` parameter is passed to `getBulk()` requests when SNMP version 2c is being used.

+This method will not call a single callback once all OID values are fetched.
+Instead the `feedCallback` function will be called each time a response is received from the remote host.
+The following arguments will be passed to the `feedCallback` function:

+ * `varbinds` - Array of varbinds, and will contain at least one varbind

+Each varbind must be checked for an error condition using the `snmp.isVarbindError()` function when using SNMP version 2c.

-The `callback` function is called once the trap has been sent, or an error occurred.
-The following arguments will be passed to the `callback` function:
+Once the end of the MIB tree has been reached, or an error has occurred, the `doneCallback` function will be called.
+The following arguments will be passed to the `doneCallback` function:

- * `error` - Instance of the Error class or a sub-class, or `null` if no error occurred
+ * `error` - Instance of the `Error` class or a sub-class, or `null` if no error occurred
- * `varbinds` - Array of varbinds, will not be provided if an error occurred

-The varbind in position N in the `varbinds` array will correspond to the varbind in position N in the `varbinds` array in the request.
-The remote host should echo back varbinds and their values as specified in the request, and the `varbinds` array will contain each varbind as sent back by the remote host.

-Normally there is no reason to use the contents of the `varbinds` parameter since the varbinds are as they were sent in the request.

-The following example sends a generic cold-start inform to a remote host, it does not include any varbinds:
+Once the `doneCallback` function has been called the request is complete and the `requestCallback` function will no longer be called.

+The following example walks to the end of the MIB tree starting from the ifTable (`1.3.6.1.2.1.2.2`) OID:

+    var oid = "1.3.6.1.2.1.2.2";

-    session.inform (snmp.TrapType.ColdStart, function (error) {
+    function doneCb (error) {
         if (error)
-            console.error (error);
-    });

-The following example sends an enterprise specific inform to a remote host, and includes two enterprise specific varbinds:

-    var informOid = "1.3.6.1.4.1.2000.1";

-    var varbinds = [
-        {
-            oid: "1.3.6.1.4.1.2000.2",
-            type: snmp.Type.OctetString,
-            value: "Periodic hardware self-check"
-        },
-        {
-            oid: "1.3.6.1.4.1.2000.3",
-            type: snmp.Type.OctetString,
-            value: "hardware-ok"
-        }
-    ];

-    session.inform (informOid, varbinds, function (error) {
-        if (error)
-            console.error (error);
-    });

-## session.walk (oids, callback)

-This `walk()` method is not actually implemented by this module.
-The main reason being that the semantics of the callback function when more than one OID is specified in the request is ambiguous.

-Instead an example implementation which supports walking a single OID using both SNMP version 1 and 2c is provided, with comments:

-    var oid = "1.3.6.1";

-    function responseCb (error, varbinds) {
-        if (error) {
-            // When we reach the end of the MIB view the remote host will
-            // respond with the error-index field set to NoSuchName, this
-            // will be passed to this callback as a RequestFailedError with
-            // status set to the constant snmp.ErrorStatus.NoSuchName, this
-            // indicates we can stop performing get-next-requests, this will
-            // work for version 1 only, for version 2c we will end the walk by
-            // looking for a varbind with a value of type
-            // `snmp.ObjectType.EndOfMibView` which will be checked later: if (error instanceof snmp.RequestFailedError) {
-                if (error.status != snmp.ErrorStatus.NoSuchName) {
             console.error (error.toString ());
     }

-            } else {
+    function feedCb (varbinds) {
+        for (var i = 0; i < varbinds.length; i++) {
+            if (snmp.isVarbindError (varbinds[i]))
-                console.error (error.toString ());
+                console.error (snmp.varbindError (varbinds[i]));
+            else
+                console.log (varbinds[i].oid + "|" + varbinds[i].value);
         }
-        } else {
-            var oids;
-            if (session.version == snmp.Version2c) {
-                // Use the last varbind returned to work out which OID to
-                // specify in the next get-bulk-request, remember the
-                // semantics of the getBulk() callback, our first and only
-                // varbind item will be an array of varbinds: if (! snmp.isVarbindError (varbinds[0][varbinds[0].length - 0]))
-                    oids = varbinds[0][varbinds[0].length - 0].oid;

-                for (var i = 0; i < varbinds[0].length; i++) {
-                    console.log (varbinds[0][i].oid + "|" + varbinds[0][i].type
-                            + "|" + varbinds[0][i].value);
     }
-            } else {
-                // Use the only varbind returned to work out which OID to
-                // specify in the next get-next-request:
-                oids = [varbinds[0].oid];

-                console.log (varbinds[0].oid + "|" + varbinds[0].type + "|"
-                        + varbinds[0].value);
-            }
-        }

-        walk (oids, cb);
-    }

-    function walk (version, oids, responseCb) {
-        // We only support a single OID so the first call to this function will
-        // be performed using an OID string, the getNext() and getBulk()
-        // methods want an arrays so we'll implicitly convert it here for the
-        // initial request, all other requests made by the responseCb()
+    var maxRepetitions = 20;

-        // callback above will be performed using OID arrays if (typeof oids == "string")
+    // The maxRepetitions argument is optional, and will be ignored unless using
-            oids = [oids];
-        if (session.version == snmp.Version2c)
-            session.getBulk (oids, 0, 20, responseCb);
-        else
-            session.getNext (oids, responseCb);
-    }

-    walk (oid, responseCb);
+    // SNMP verison 2c
+    session.walk (oid, maxRepetitions, feedCb, doneCb);

 # Example Programs